cppitems/cppitems/items/019/item.md

 1 // item status
 # Inheritance

 In C++, classes can form a hierarchy by *inheritance*.
-Let's look at a very simple example of a hierarchial coupling of three types:
+Let's look at a very simple example of a hierarchical coupling of three types:
 ```pmans
 /* file: layout.cpp */
 struct /*b*/ Base /*x*/ {